fubark/cyber/docs/hugo/content/docs/toc/functions.md

 print f()         -- "3"
 ```

-The following lambda expression captures `a` from the function `add`.
+The following lambda expression captures `a` from the function `add`:
 ```cy
 func add():
     var a = 123